Making Sense Of Cents

 Some general tips for how to navigate WordPress:

-• I recommend checking out my online course for bloggers, Making Sense of Affiliate Marketing.
-I earn over $50,000 a month through affiliate marketing and I share my exact strategy and tips in this very informative online course.
+- I recommend checking out my online course for bloggers, Making Sense of Affiliate Marketing.
+I have earned over $1,000,000 through affiliate marketing and I share my exact strategy and tips in this very informative online course.
 If you’re a blogger (even if you’re a new blogger!), then you NEED this course.

 How To Start a Blog